What is a VoIP phone system, and how will it help your business?

 What is VoIP?

-VoIP stands for Voice Over Internet Protocol, and it's a system that means that voice data is sent digitally via the internet, rather than in sound waves via the landline network.
+VoIP stands for Voice Over Internet Protocol.
+It's a type of phone system through which voice data is sent digitally via the internet, rather than in sound waves via the landline network.
+Put simply, with VoIP, you make and take calls over the internet, instead of over a traditional phone line.
+Relying on wi-fi instead of the landline network comes with an array of benefits, which we explore later.

-Because VoIP by-passes the landline, it avoids the costs associated with connecting calls over long distances.
-Instead, a set fee is paid each month (a bit like a phone contract), and includes things like calls abroad, call data allocation, and call features, such as an auto-attendant.
+Because VoIP bypasses the landline, it avoids the costs associated with connecting calls over long distances.
+Instead of paying per call or per minute, you pay a set fee each month (a bit like a cell phone contract).
+This fee covers things like calls to other countries, call data allocation, and sophisticated call features, such as auto-attendants and call recording.

 How Do VoIP Phones Work?